cedar-policy/rfcs/text/0055-remove-unspecified.md

 This RFC proposes that users should instead explicitly create these "dummy" entities in an application-specific manner.
 For this example, the user should create entities of three types: `FileSystem`, `UnauthenticatedUser`, and `AccountManager`.
-The first will act as the principal for a "getFile" request, and the second and third will act as the principal and resource for a "createAccount" request.
+The first will act as the principal for a "createFile" request, and the second and third will act as the principal and resource for a "createAccount" request.

+This is exactly the approach we used in the [TinyTodo application](https://github.com/cedar-policy/cedar-examples/tree/release/3.0.x/tinytodo): we made a special `Application::“TinyTodo”` entity to act as the resource for the “CreateList” and “GetLists” actions.
-This is in line with [our previous suggestion](https://cedar-policy.slack.com/archives/C0547KH7R19/p1706656288284189) to use an application-specific `Unauthenticated` type to represent "unauthenticated" users, rather than using unspecified entities.
+This proposal is also in line with [our previous suggestion](https://cedar-policy.slack.com/archives/C0547KH7R19/p1706656288284189) to use an application-specific `Unauthenticated` type to represent "unauthenticated" users, rather than using unspecified entities.

 ## Motivation